Same-sex marriage in Campeche

-Legal history

 Civil unions

 On 11 April 2013, the Party of the Democratic Revolution (PRD) introduced a measure to legalize civil unions (sociedad civil de convivencia, /es/; láak’ bix múul kuxtalil, /myn/).
 The bill was passed unanimously by the Congress of Campeche on 20 December 2013 and, while it applies to both same-sex and opposite-sex couples, it does not provide couples with the same rights, benefits and obligations as marriage.
 A notable distinction is that civil unions are not registered with the civil registry but rather with the Public Registry of Property and Commerce (Registro Público de la Propiedad y de Comercio).

 On 11 August 2015, the Supreme Court of Justice of the Nation ruled in a 9–1 decision that Campeche's ban on same-sex couples adopting children was unconstitutional.
 The court struck down article 19 of the civil union law, which had outlawed adoption by same-sex partners, and set a constitutional precedent that all similar bans in Mexico were unconstitutional.
 Children's rights were cited as the main reason for the court decision.
 President of the Supreme Court Luis María Aguilar Morales wrote that "[he] [saw] no problem for a child to be adopted in a society of co-existence, which has precisely this purpose.
 Are we going to prefer to have children in the streets, which according to statistics exceed 100,000?
 We attend, of course, and perhaps with the same intensity or more, to the interests of the child."
 On 23 September 2016, the Supreme Court finalised the ruling in the adoption case against Campeche and issued a nationwide jurisprudence which binds all lower court judges to rule in favor of same-sex couples seeking adoption and parental rights.
 Campeche's ban on same-sex adoption was lifted on 26 September.